 Bachelor of Arts in Music Education: Instrumental Emphasis

 The emphasis in Instrumental Music Education prepares students to teach instrumental music in public and private schools.
-A music education degree especially geared towards students who seek a Christian Worldview perspective in all of their classes.
+The music education degree is especially geared towards students who seek a Christian Worldview perspective in all of their classes.
 Belhaven's music education program incorporates a series of instrumental methods courses, education courses required for certification, internship and student teaching experiences, and core music and performance based courses.

 Opportunities for graduates in this emphasis include graduate school, as well as music specialist positions in public or private middle schools and high schools.

 - Music Theory III

 - Musicianship IV

 - Conducting Basics